ipfs/go-graphsync/docs/architecture.md

 * *Preserve Bandwith* - Be efficient with network usage, deduplicate data, and buffer response output so that each new network message contains all response data we have at the time the pipe becomes free.

 The responder implementation is managed by the Response Manager.
-The ResponseManager delegates to PeerTaskQueue to rate limit the number of in progress selector traversals and ensure no one peer is given more priority than others.
-As data is generated from selector traversals, the ResponseManager uses the ResponseAssembler to aggregate response data for each peer and send compact messages over the network.
+The ResponseManager delegates to TaskQueue and QueryExecutor to manage selector traversals.
+The TaskQueue rate limits the number of in progress selector traversals and ensures no one peer is given more priority than others.
+As data is generated from selector traversals, the QueryExecutor uses the ResponseAssembler to aggregate and send messages to the message sending layer.

 The following diagram outlines in greater detail go-graphsync's responder implementation, covering how it's initialized and how it responds to requests:
 ![Responding To A Request](responder-sequence.png)

 Here are some key components in this implementation:

-### PeerTaskQueue - Preventing DOS Attacks
+### TaskQueue - Preventing DOS Attacks

-Rather than responding to incoming requests immediately, the ResponseManager places each incoming request in a prioritized queue.
+Rather than responding to incoming requests immediately, the ResponseManager places each incoming request in a TaskQueue.
+When the request becomes the highest priority task, it is executed by the Query Executor that runs a selector traversal and sends responses.

-The queue here is a generalized implementation of the PeerRequestQueue in Bitswap (called the PeerTaskQueue).
-The PeerTaskQueue first balances peers so that those with the most current in progress requests are prioritized after those with fewer in progress requests, and then within a peer prioritizes the requests with the highest priority or earliest received.

-Meanwhile, the ResponseManager starts a fixed number of workers (currently 6), each of which continually pulls the highest priority job off the queue, processes the traversal and sends the response.
-So at any given time, only a fixed number of selector queries are executing on the node.

-The net here is that no peer can have more than a fixed number of requests in progress at once, and even if a peer sends infinite requests, other peers will still jump ahead of it and get a chance to process their requests.
+The TaskQueue that no peer can have more than a fixed number of requests in progress at once, and even if a peer sends infinite requests, other peers will still jump ahead of it and get a chance to process their requests.

 ### ResponseAssembler -- Deduping blocks and data

-Once a request is dequeued, we generate an intercepted loader and provide it to go-ipld-prime to execute a traversal.
-Each call to the loader will generate a block that we either have or don't.
-We need to transmit that information across the network.
-However, that information needs to be encoded in the GraphSync message format, and combined with any other responses we may be sent to the same peer at the same time, ideally without sending blocks more times than necessary.
+Once a request is dequeued, we initiate a selector traversal.
+Each time the traversal reaches a block boundary, it will request to load the block from a loader function we provide.
+Our loader function will use local storage to determine if we have this block or not, but we also need to transmit that information across the network.
+That information needs to be encoded in the GraphSync message format, and combined with any other responses we may be sent to the same peer at the same time, ideally without sending blocks more times than necessary.

 These tasks are managed by the ResponseAssembler.
 The ResponseAssembber creates a LinkTracker for each peer to track what blocks have been sent.
 Responses are sent by calling Transaction on the ResponseAssembler, which provides a ResponseBuilder interface that can be used to assemble responses.
 Transaction is named as such because all data added to a response by calling methods on the provided ResponseBuilder is gauranteed to go out in the name network message.